IBM-ICP4D/IndustryAccelerators-RemoteData/README.md

     * The state should show as provisioned.

 <h3> Step 2:  Generate and display credentials and open the console for this Db2Warehouse on Cloud Service </h3>

 You will need to create and keep handy for use in several steps below credentials to access your provisioned DB2Warehouse on Cloud instance.

 *  If necessary logon to IBM Public Cloud  to get to the dashboard screen
 *  From the command drop down menue in upper leftcorner,  select **services** for a panel listing the provisioned services
 *  Double click on the Db2 Warehouse on Cloud Service in the services listing.
     * this will bring up the Db2 Warehouse on Cloud main panel.
 *  In the left side of this panel select  **Manage Credentials**.
 *  If  there is is already a credential created, select it and click on display.
 *  If no credential existed previously, you can request new credential creation.
-* the information you will need to save for later use:
+*  The information you will need to save for later use:
     *   userid - this will be astring typically of the form dash99999   with a nummeric suffix
     *   password - this is a twelve character string typically with random and special characters

 <h3> Step 3: Define and add a new table into the data warehouse </h3>